MadelynSwor/Data_Analysis_Portfolio/PokemonEDA/README.md

 </div>    <br>

-### The Best Pokémon for each Starter Team:
+### 5.)
+Conclusion

+By finding the most resistant Pokémon types coupled with pokemon with high ```base_total```, we’ve found the best team matchups for each starter Pokémon. <br>
-	* Greninja, Scizor, Florges, Jolteon, Venusaur, Flareon
+* Greninja, Scizor, Florges, Jolteon, Venusaur, Flareon <br>
-	* Chesnaught, Scizor, Florges, Jolteon, Kingdra, Flareon
+* Chesnaught, Scizor, Florges, Jolteon, Kingdra, Flareon <br>
 * Delphox, Scizor, Florges, Jolteon, Venusaur, Kingdra

+While this analysis is seven years too late to settle any middle school arguments, rest assured this age old answer has been solved.
+If you meet any old Pokémon X & Y fans out there, feel free to wow them with this insight.